Podiatry Management

 About The Publication:

 10-20% freelance.
 “We are the business and practice management magazine to the podiatric profession.”
 Welcomes new writers.
 Circ.
 16K.
 Publishes 9 issues/year.
 Pays on publication.
 Publishes ms 2-4 months after acceptance.
 Buys first NA serial rights.
 Accepts reprints.
 Responds within 72 hours.
-Sample available for $5 via mail to Podiatry Management, 10 East Athens Ave, Ardmore, PA 19003.
+Sample available for $5 via mail to Podiatry Management, 10 East Athens Ave., Ardmore, PA 19003.
 Subscription $30.
 Guidelines available by email.
-Pays $350-$450 for 1,500-2,500 words.

 Current Needs: